League-Labs/sort-lab/README.md

 A TypeScript library for creating interactive sorting algorithm visualizations in web applications.

+The single code file, `SortDemo.js`, contains an API for building sorting algorithms with operations like `compare`, `swap`, `shift`, and `insert`.
+It also includes a simple UI with buttons for starting, stopping, and resetting the visualization, as well as sliders for adjusting the number of elements and animation speed.
+Using the api functions will automatically update the UI.œ

 ## Features

 - **Interactive Visualization**: Create a "playing field" with colored bars representing values in an array